liferay/liferay-docs/develop/tutorials/articles/05-developing-an-ios-app/03-creating-entry-list-screenlet/01-getting-started.markdown

 ## Creating the Model Class [](id=creating-the-model-class)

-Recall that you need a model class to represent entities retrieved from Liferay Portal.
+Recall that you need a model class to represent entities retrieved from
+@product@.
 The model class you'll create for guestbook entries, `EntryModel`, creates `EntryModel` objects that represent guestbook entries retrieved from the Guestbook portlet.